jarkkokovala/distsys19/project1/README.md

 # Report

-## Project Description

-Project’s purpose and core functionality
+## Project Description (the project’s purpose and core functionality)

 ## Documentation